 Enter the art — or, more accurately, science — of fashion psychology.
-Speaking with R29 Entertainment Director and Twitch host Melissah Yang and affiliate writer Karina Hoshikawa on R29 Twitch, fashion psychologist Shakaila Forbes-Bell says that understanding fashion psychology — the study and exploration behind the deeper meaning of our clothing and how we use it to communicate — is the must-know hack for a perfect Black Friday shopping experience.
+Speaking with Refinery29 US Entertainment Director Melissah Yang and affiliate writer Karina Hoshikawa, fashion psychologist Shakaila Forbes-Bell says that understanding fashion psychology — the study and exploration behind the deeper meaning of our clothing and how we use it to communicate — is the must-know hack for a perfect Black Friday shopping experience.
 “A lot of times when we are accumulating things, we are doing it mindlessly,” says Forbes-Bell, who lays out her research and advice in the book Big Dress Energy.
 “We don’t actually know what we like beyond what social media, magazines or designers tell us.”

-The first step is some much-needed self-reflection.
-Start by shopping your closet: Take a look at everything you own, divide it into categories (for example, workwear, loungewear, formal wear, etc.).
-This will help you figure out what you have, what’s missing, and let you ask yourself some crucial questions.
-What’ in front of you do you like?
+The first step is some much needed self-reflection.
+Start by shopping your wardrobe: Take a look at everything you own, divide it into categories (for example, workwear, loungewear, formal wear etc.).
+This will help you figure out what you have, what’s missing, and let you ask yourself some crucial questions: What in front of you do you like?
 What don’t you like?
 How much of it do you actually wear?
 How much of it is newer?
 Older?
 What fits and doesn’t?
 If you typically wear loungewear, why do you have so many dresses?
-Performing this “wardrobe ethnography” will help you dive deeper into and understand your clothing.
+Performing this 'wardrobe ethnography' will help you dive deeper into and understand your clothing.
 “When you do all of this work and introspection and really start thinking about what clothing constitutes the best, happiest version of yourself, then you’ll go into the sales having a clear vision,” Forbes-Bell says.
 This methodology can be applied to other areas of your life throughout the year.

 Next comes understanding why you’re shopping, according to the expert.
 Are you looking for something that can better express yourself, or bring out a different side of you?
 Are you trying to satisfy the very human need for belonging by buying something that will make you feel like you are part of a certain group?
 Or are you really just looking for that little thrill that comes when you hit the checkout button?
 “Buying something is almost like chemical warfare — that rush of dopamine, that rush of adrenaline,” Forbes-Bell says.
 “Research has identified that the ‘shoppers high’ we feel when we buy something new isn’t even related to the thing we’re buying, but the act of shopping itself.
 So there’s a huge disconnect there, and you have to do the work to figure it out.”